-- 1. To receive and adopt the Directors' Statement and Audited Financial Statements of the Company for the financial year ended 31 December 2021, together with the Independent Auditor's Report thereon.
+- 1. To receive and adopt the Directors' Statement and Audited Financial Statements of the Company for the financial year ended 31 December 2022, together with the Independent Auditor's Report thereon.
 (Resolution 1) - 2.
-To declare a final one-tier tax exempt dividend of 1 Singapore cent per ordinary share, and a final one-tier tax exempt special dividend of 1 Singapore cent per ordinary share for the financial year ended 31 December 2021. - 3.
-To re-elect Mr Xu Cheng Qiu, who is retiring as a Director by rotation under Regulation 104(2) of the Company's Constitution, and who, being eligible, offers himself for re-election.
+To declare a final one-tier tax exempt dividend of 1.0 Singapore cent per ordinary share, and a final one-tier tax exempt special dividend of 1.5 Singapore cents per ordinary share for the financial year ended 31 December 2022. - 3.
+To re-elect Mr Lim Heng Chong Benny, who is retiring as a Director by rotation under Regulation 104(2) of the Company's Constitution, and who, being eligible, offers himself for re-election.

 [See Explanatory Note 1] - 4.
-To re-elect Mr Xu Jun, who is retiring as a Director by rotation under Regulation 104(2) of the Company's Constitution, and who, being eligible, offers himself for re-election.
+To re-elect Mdm Xu Chun Hua, who is retiring as a Director by rotation under Regulation 104(2) of the Company's Constitution, and who, being eligible, offers herself for re-election.

 [See Explanatory Note 2] - 5.
-To re-elect Mr Yan Tang Feng, who is retiring as a Director by rotation under Regulation 104(2) of the Company's Constitution, and who, being eligible, offers himself for re-election.
+To re-elect Mr Koh Choon Kong, who is retiring as a Director by rotation under Regulation 104(2) of the Company's Constitution, and who, being eligible, offers himself for re-election.

-[See Explanatory Note 3] - 6.
-To re-elect Mr Liu De Ming, who is retiring as a Director under Regulation 114 of the Company's Constitution, and who, being eligible, offers himself for re-election.
+[See Explanatory Note 3] - To re-elect Mr Tong Yiping, who is retiring as a Director under Regulation 114 (Resolution 6) of the Company's Constitution, and who, being eligible, offers himself for reelection.
+[See Explanatory Note 4] - 7.
+To re-elect Mr Liang Cheng, who is retiring as a Director under Regulation 114 (Resolution 7) of the Company's Constitution, and who, being eligible, offers himself for reelection.

-[See Explanatory Note 4] (Resolution 6) - 7.
-To approve the amount of S\$180,000 proposed as Directors' fees for the financial (Resolution 7) year ended 31 December 2021 (2020: S\$190,000). - 8.
-To re-appoint Messrs Nexia TS Public Accounting Corporation as the Company's (Resolution 8) Auditor and to authorise the Directors to fix their remuneration. - 9.
+[See Explanatory Note 5]

+- 8. To approve the amount of S\$180,000 proposed as Directors' fees for the (Resolution 8) financial year ended 31 December 2022 (2021: S\$180,000). - 9.
+To re-appoint Messrs CLA Global TS Public Accounting Corporation (formerly known as Nexia TS Public Accounting Corporation) as the Company's Auditor and to authorise the Directors to fix their remuneration.
+(Resolution 9) - 10.
 To transact any other ordinary business that may be properly transacted at an annual general meeting.